 Eng will leave WongPartnership after 23 years to join the accounting firm’s legal arm at the end of August.
-She will join former Bird & Bird Singapore corporate partner Joanna Teng and form a new Singaporean law firm, displacing the auditor’s former member firm Camford Law Corp.
+She will join former Bird & Bird Singapore corporate partner Joanna Teng and form a new Singaporean law firm, after the auditor’s association with former member firm Camford Law Corp ended in June.

 Eng specializes in corporate and capital markets transactions in Singapore.
 In 2013, she advised the underwriters on a $2.06 billion Singapore IPO by Mapletree Greater China Commercial Trust, a real estate investment trust backed by sovereign investor Temasek.
 In 2012, she advised the underwriters on a $2.1 billion dual listing in Kuala Lumpur, Malaysia, and Singapore by IHH Healthcare Bhd, one of Asia’s biggest private hospital operators.

 She joined WongPartnership in 1995 and became a partner in 2001.
 Around the same time, she also co-led the Singaporean firm’s corporate practice as former practice head Suet-Fern Lee quit to launch what was later known as Stamford Law Corp.
 In 2010, Eng became WongPartnership’s first female managing partner; in 2013, she was named joint managing partner with corporate partner Wai King Ng.
 In 2016, Eng was made a deputy to WongPartnership’s chair and senior partner Alvin Yeo, while Ng remained as sole managing partner.

 “We are sad to see Rachel leave us but we are happy to have her join an institution that has been a friend of WongPartnership for many years,” Yeo said in a statement.